 WM Withdrawal from the course for documented medical circumstances

 Grade points are earned as follows:

-Courses dropped before the end of the seventh week of classes will not be listed on the official transcript.
+Courses dropped before the date specified in the official academic calendar will not be listed on the official transcript.
 Courses with grades of F and U are counted as courses attempted for purposes of computing grade point averages.
 Courses with grades of S, W, WM, or I are not included in the computation of grade point averages.

 Course-Level Student Responsibility